kgish/gishtech.com/README.md

 }
 ```

-Now all we have to do during the initialization is to access this file and map the original banner image name to the
+Now all we have to do during the initialization of the application is to access this file and map the original banner
-fingerprinted one.
+image name to the fingerprinted one, preloading the images on the fly.

-I chose to do this with an [Ember Initializer](https://guides.emberjs.com/v2.6.0/applications/initializers/) called
+I chose to do this by defining an [Ember Initializer](https://guides.emberjs.com/v2.6.0/applications/initializers/) called
 `asset-map`:

 ```